The Cost of Nurse Turnover

-Nurses do incredibly important work in high-pressure conditions, and thanks to the levels of stress experienced by many nurses, the industry has an exceptionally high turnover rate.
-Since 2016, the average hospital has turned over 90% of its workforce and 83% of its RN staff.
-As well as impacting patient care and staffing levels, this significant turnover costs healthcare organizations millions of dollars, with the average cost of turnover for a bedside RN ranging from $28,400 to $51,700.
-Subsequently, with such large numbers of experienced nurses leaving their roles, hospitals are losing up to $6.5 million per year.
+Nurses do incredibly important work in high-pressure conditions.
+However, due to the levels of stress experienced by many nurses, the industry has an exceptionally high turnover rate.
+As well as impacting care delivery and staffing levels, the turnover rates in American hospitals costs healthcare organizations millions of dollars.

 Reducing nurse turnover is therefore incredibly important for a hospital's bottom line as well as its patient care.
 Finding ways to address existing issues and improve staff retention rates could help hospitals to save money and offer their patients the level of attention they really deserve.